-- (1) In order to comply with section 24(1) of the Act, the Municipality must - - (a) develop a draft land use scheme as contemplated in section 18;
+- (1) In order to comply with section 24(1) of the Act, the Municipality must - - (a) prepare a draft land use scheme as contemplated in section 18; - (b) create the institutional framework as contemplated in section 19; - (c) obtain Council approval and approval for publication of the draft land use scheme as contemplated in section 20; - (d) embark on the necessary public participation process as contemplated in section 21;

-- (b) create the institutional framework for the preparation, review or amendment of land use scheme as contemplated in section 19; - (b) obtain Council approval for publication of the draft land use scheme as contemplated in section 20; - (c) embark on the necessary public participation process as contemplated in section 21; - (d) incorporate relevant comments received during the public participation process as contemplated in section 22; - (e) prepare the land use scheme as contemplated in section 23; - (f) submit the land use scheme to the Council for approval and adoption as contemplated in section 24; - (g) publish a notice of the adoption and approval of the land use scheme in the Provincial Gazette as contemplated in section 25; and - (h) submit the land use scheme to the Member of the Executive Council as contemplated in section 26. - (2) The Municipality may, on its own initiative or on application, create an overlay zone for land within the municipal area. - (3) Zoning may be made applicable to a land unit or part thereof and must follow cadastral boundaries when situated inside the urban edge and for a land unit or part thereof which has not been surveyed or which is situate outside the urban edge, a reference or description as generally approved by Council may be used to demarcate a zoning. - (4) The land use scheme of the Municipality must take into consideration: - (a) the Integrated Development Plan in terms of the Municipal Systems Act; - (b) the Spatial Development Framework as contemplated in Chapter 4 of the Act and Chapter 2 of this By-law, and - (c) provincial legislation; and - (d) an existing town planning scheme.
+- (e) incorporate relevant comments received during the public participation process as contemplated in section 22; - (f) prepare the land use scheme as contemplated in section 23; - (g) submit the land use scheme to the Council for adoption and approval as contemplated in section 24; - (h) publish a notice of the adoption and approval of the land use scheme in the Provincial Gazette as contemplated in section 25; and - (i) submit the land use scheme to the Member of the Executive Council as contemplated in section 26. - (2) The Municipality may, on its own initiative or on application, create an overlay zone for land situated within its jurisdiction. - (3) Zoning may be made applicable to a land unit or part thereof and must follow cadastral boundaries except for a land unit or part thereof which has not been surveyed, in which case a reference or description as generally approved by Council may be used. - (4) The land use scheme of the Municipality must take into consideration: - (a) the Integrated Development Plan in terms of the Municipal Systems Act; - (b) the Spatial Development Framework as contemplated in Chapter 4 of the Act and Chapter 2 of this By-law, - (c) provincial legislation, - (d) an existing town planning scheme

-18 Development of draft land use scheme
+18 Preparation, amendment or review of draft land use scheme

-- (1) The Municipality which intends to prepare, review or amend its land use scheme - - (a) may convene an intergovernmental steering committee and must convene a project committee in accordance with section 19: - (b) must publish a notice in one newspaper that is circulated in the municipal area in two official languages determined by the Council, having regard to the language preferences and usage within its municipal area, as contemplated in section 21 of the Municipal Systems of its intention to prepare, review or amend the land use scheme; - (c) must inform the Member of the Executive Council in writing of its intention to prepare, review or amend the land use scheme; - (d) must register relevant stakeholders who must be invited to comment on the draft land use scheme or draft review or amendment of the land use scheme as part of the process to be followed;
+- (1) Before the Municipality commences with the preparation, amendment or review land use scheme, the Council must resolve to prepare, amend or review a land use scheme. - (2) The Municipality which intends to prepare, amend or review it's a land use scheme - (a) may convene an intergovernmental steering committee and must convene a project steering committee in accordance with section 19; - (b) must publish a notice in one newspaper that is circulated in the municipal area in two official languages determined by the Council, having regard to the language preferences and usage within the municipal area, as contemplated in section 21 of the Municipal Systems Act of its intention to prepare, amend or review the land use scheme; - (c) must inform the Member of the Executive Council in writing of its intention to prepare, amend or review the land use scheme;

-- (e) must determine the form and content of the land use scheme; - (f) must determine the scale of the land use scheme maps; - (g) must determine any other relevant issue that will impact on the development and final adoption of the land use scheme which will allow for it to be interpreted and or implemented; and - (h) must confirm the manner in which the land use scheme must inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or may not require a consent or permission from the Municipality for purposes of the use of land.
+- (d) must register interested and affected persons who must be invited to comment on the draft land use scheme or draft amendment or review of the land use scheme as part of the process to be followed; - (e) determine the form and content of the land use scheme; - (d) determine the scale and whether it should be available in an electronic media; - (e) determine any other relevant issue that will impact on the drafting and final adoption of the land use scheme which will allow for it to be interpreted and or implemented; and - (f) confirm the manner in which the land use scheme must inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or must not require a consent or permission from the Municipality for purposes of the use of land.